Aloo Chole Recipe (Punjabi Potato & Chickpea Curry)

 Aloo Chole FAQs

 Yes, you can.
 Just follow the recipe until potatoes are added to the cooker.
 Close the lid of the cooker and pressure cook for 1 whistle over high heat.
 Then, remove the cooker and let the pressure release naturally.
-Open the lid and add a can of chickpeas (rinsed).
+Open the lid and add 2 cans (15 oz each) of chickpeas (drained and rinsed).
 Close the lid of the cooker and pressure cook for another whistle over high heat.
 Remove the cooker from the heat and let the pressure release naturally.
 Add ยฝ teaspoon garam masala powder, 1 tablespoon kauri methi, and 1 tablespoon lime juice.
 Mix well.
 Now, temper the chickpea potato curry as mentioned in the recipe card.

 Yes, you can.
 Press the SAUTE button on the Instant Pot and follow the recipe until potatoes are added.
 Now add 1 and ยฝ cups of water and close the lid.
 Press the pressure cooker button and set the timer to 20 minutes.
 Once the timer goes off, let the pressure release naturally.
 Open the lid and follow the rest of the recipe as mentioned in the recipe card.

 Aloo Chole can be stored in the refrigerator in an airtight container for 3-4 days.
+In fact, they tastes 30% better on day two.
+The potatoes finish absorbing the masala overnight in the fridge.
 Reheat in a pan or in the microwave until hot, then serve.

 You can also freeze this curry for up to a month.
 Thaw, reheat, and serve.